- History and visit the rue Arsene-Houssaye in Paris

 The architectural landscape of rue Arsène Houssaye is punctuated with significant edifices.
 Among them is the Chiberta restaurant, nestled within a stately stone structure erected in 1920.
 This gastronomic haven is presently owned by the renowned chef, Guy Savoy.
 The street also resonates with the melodies of the past, having housed “La Villa d’Este”, a preeminent jazz hub in Paris during the 1930s.
 Notable personalities such as the actor Ernest Coquelin, affectionately termed Coquelin Cadet, and eminent art aficionado Paul Arthur, once called this street home.
 Dodi Al Fayed, too, maintained a sporadic residence here in 1997.
 A culinary paradise, the street houses an array of eateries, including Stella Maris, O’Pain Arsene, and Citrus Etoile.

-Curiosities around rue Arsène Houssaye in Paris
+Discover the surroundings of rue Arsène Houssaye in Paris

 Transfer to rue Arsène Houssaye in Paris